 When you’re buying a new blade for your jigsaw it’s important to check the code.
 This is the first step in making sure it’s the right blade for the cut you want to make.
 As we’re focusing on the blades that’ll give you nice clean, straight cuts, we’ll use the Bosch T101BR jigsaw blade as an example.

 This is a ground blade, described by Bosch as “Clean for Wood“.
 This means there’s no off-set on the teeth.
 They don’t overlap, producing a very clean cut with very little splintering on the top-side of the material.

 It’s important to remember that your jigsaw blade only cuts in one direction, up through the material onto the side where your jigsaw is running.

-Therefore, when cutting laminates – or any material where you want minimal damage – then a “Clean for Wood” blade like the T101B should be your choice.
-It’ll give you that clean, straight cut.
+Therefore, when cutting laminates, or any material where you want minimal damage, a “Clean for Wood” blade like the T101B should be your choice.
+It’ll give you that clean, straight cut you're looking for.